Aromatic ring current: Relative aromaticity

 Numerous attempts have been made to quantify aromaticity with respect to the observed ring current.
 One method is called diamagnetic susceptibility exaltation Λ defined as the difference between the measured magnetic susceptibility of a compound and a calculated value based on group additivity tables.
 Large negative values are aromatic, for example, benzene (Λ = −13.4).
 Values close to zero are non-aromatic, for example, borazine (Λ = −1.7) and cyclohexane (Λ = 1.1).
 Large positive values are antiaromatic, for example, cyclobutadiene (Λ = +18).

-Another measurable quantity is the chemical shift of lithium ions Li^{+} in complexes of lithium with aromatic structures because lithium tends to bond as a π-coordinate complex to the face of the aromatic rings.
+Another measurable quantity is the chemical shift of lithium ions Li^{+} in complexes of lithium with aromatic structures because lithium tends to bond as a π-coordination complex to the face of the aromatic rings.
 Thus the lithium atom in cyclopentadienyl lithium (CpLi) has a chemical shift of −8.6 ppm (aromatic) and its Cp_{2}Li^{−} complex a shift of −13.1.

 Both methods suffer from the disadvantage that values depend on ring size.